yjiace/alibabacloud-devops-mcp-server/README.md

 ```

 ## Usage
-Move ./bin/alibaba-devops-mcp-server PATH env folder
+Move ./bin/alibaba-devops-mcp-server  to PATH env folder

-### config in curor or other tools:
+### config in cursor or other tools:

 ```json
 {